MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/use-group-policy-microsoft-defender-antivirus.md

 You can use [Group Policy](/windows/win32/srvnodes/group-policy) to configure and manage Microsoft Defender Antivirus on your endpoints.

 > [!IMPORTANT]
-> We recommend using [Microsoft Intune](/mem/intune/fundamentals/what-is-intune) or [Configuration Manager](/mem/configmgr/core/understand/introduction) to manage Microsoft Defender Antivirus settings for your organization.
+> We recommend using [Microsoft Intune](/mem/intune/fundamentals/what-is-intune) to manage Microsoft Defender Antivirus settings for your organization.
 However, you can use Group Policy to manage some Microsoft Defender Antivirus settings.
 >
 > If [tamper protection](prevent-changes-to-security-settings-with-tamper-protection.md) is enabled in your organization, Any changes made to [tamper-protected settings](/microsoft-365/security/defender-endpoint/prevent-changes-to-security-settings-with-tamper-protection#what-happens-when-tamper-protection-is-turned-on) are ignored.
 In addition, you cannot turn off tamper protection by using Group Policy.
 >
 > If you must make changes to a device and those changes are blocked by tamper protection, we recommend using [troubleshooting mode](/microsoft-365/security/defender-endpoint/enable-troubleshooting-mode) to temporarily disable tamper protection on the device.
+Note that after troubleshooting mode ends, any changes made to tamper-protected settings are reverted to their configured state.
 >

 ## Configure Microsoft Defender Antivirus using Group Policy